SEATTLE YOUTH DANCE COLLECTIVE FALL FINAL SHOWCASE

 (All ages; approx. 75-minute performance)

 The Moore Theatre

 DANCE This is a young artist training and performance program in cross cultural and contemporary dance.
 Each year DANCE This brings together more than 200 young artists (ages 13-12) from diverse communities and background for intensive dance training, collaboration and performance that share diverse cultures through the art of dance.

 - In-school Workshops and Residencies

 Interested in a hands-on arts experience for students at your school?
-STG offers residencies available in cultural and contemporary dance and music with Northwest-based artists.
-Arts instruction is available to suit your school's interests and needs—varying from a one-time workshop to multiple week residency.
-Activities are in line with Washington State Arts EALRS and are tailored to students' skill level and ages.
+STG offers residencies in cultural and contemporary dance and music with Northwest-based artists.
+Arts instruction is available to suit your school's interests and needs, varying from a one-time workshop to multiple-week residency.
+Activities are in line with the National Common Core Standards and are tailored to students' skill level and ages.

 - Student Tours of the Historic Paramount, Moore and Neptune Thetares

 STG offers free tours of the historic Paramount and Moore Theatres for educators and students ages seven and up.
 Tour guides introduce students to theatre architecture, design, history and technical aspects.
 To schedule a student tour, click here.